Synopsis: It’s Groundhog Day. Well, sort of. It’s a lot less funny and a lot more scary, even when your four ex-best-friends are in it with you.

 I received my copy of this book courtesy of my library’s ebook collection.
 You can find NEVERWORLD WAKE by Marisha Pessl at an online e-tailer, or at a real life, independent bookstore near you!

-Source: Finding Wonderland
+Source: Dispatches From Wonderland